-All roads in major subdivisions (or roads in excess of 1000 feet and 7% grade serving 2-5 lots) must be designed by a PE to be in compliance with standards established in Table 1.
+All roads in major subdivisions (or roads in excess of 1000 feet and 7% grade serving 2-5 lots) must be designed by a PE to be in compliance with standards established in Table 44 Lincoln County Road Design Standards, page XXX.
 Certification by a PE that roads have been designed and constructed as such shall be required prior to final plat approval.

-As a general guide to geometric design, applicants shall use A Policy on Geometric Design of Highways and Streets, 5th Edition (or later), also known as the "Green Book", by the American Association of State Highway Transportation Officials (AASHTO).
+As a general guide to geometric design, applicants shall use A Policy on Geometric Design of Highways and Streets, 5th Edition (or latermost recent edition), also known as the "Green Book", by the American Association of State Highway Transportation Officials (AASHTO).